willvo2004/CS1027/README.md

-# CS1027
+# Secret Computer Science Course

-The CS1027 repo is designed to remotely store assignments for work across multiple machines.
-CS1027 is a computer science course taught at Western University.
-I really wanna play Raise a Peter.
-This is a personal repo, but feel free to look through the assignments, even though they will probably really bad.
+The repo is designed to store assignments for work across multiple machines remotely.
+I really want to play Raise a Peter.
+This is a personal repo, but feel free to review the assignments, even though they will probably be really bad.